PrincetonUniversity/job_defense_shield/docs/emails.md

 Each alert has a finite set of placeholders that may be used to generate custom emails.
 There are a set of example email files in the `email` directory of the [GitHub repository](https://github.com/jdh4/job_defense_shield).
 It is recommended that you copy these and modify them as you see fit.
 It might also be a good idea to put them under version control along with `config.yaml` and `holidays.txt`.
+It is also recommended to occasionally save the contents of your `crontab`.

 ## Testing the Sending of Emails to Users